-SANTE pointed out that all other Services did not voice discontent with the draft minutes and believed these appropriately reflect and integrate comments from all Services.
+SANTE pointed out that allno other Services did not voice Service had voiced discontent with the draft minutes and believed these appropriately reflect and integrate comments from all Services.
 Unless ENV had any new comments, the Chair suggested to take note of the ENV position that comments were not sufficiently taken on board and not to amend the minutes as they are considered comprehensive.

-ENV replied that the report is not sufficiently clear in the final draft and that his hierarchy will not be able to understand what has been proposed to be revised.
-In addition, there are factual mistakes, e.g. reference to climate change discussion.
-It was agreed that DG ENV would send again comments to the 10th IASG meeting minutes which will beattached to the final minutes of the 11th-IASC meeting as an addendum.
+ENV replied that the report is not sufficiently clear in the final draft and that his hierarchy will not be able to understand what has been proposed to be revised, all services.
+It was agreed that DG ENV would send again comments to on the 10th IASG meeting minutes which will be attached to the final minutes of the 11th IASG meeting as an addendum.